-If the project involves gut rehabilitation or adaptive reuse, the housing shall also comply to the maximum extent feasible with General Occupancy New Construction Minimum Standards located in Chapter 2.
+If the project involves substantial rehabilitation or adaptive reuse, the housing shall also comply to the maximum extent feasible with General Occupancy New Construction Minimum Standards located in Chapter 2.

 Architectural services are likely to be essential to the success of the project.
-Refer to Minnesota Housing Architect's Guide to determine if architectural services are required for the project at hand.
+Refer to Minnesota Housing Architect's Guide (available on Minnesota Housing's Building Standards webpage) to determine if architectural services are required for the project at hand.